terezsmitkova/english-for-designers/05-presentation-stoytelling/presentation-2020-smitkova.md

 Eliska Podzimkova is a young artist from Prague.
 She is a creative multimedia artist whose unique wit, a strong sense of design, and technical skill have all contributed to her international reputation as a pioneering animator, illustrator, and digital artist.
 Her unusual technique of blending live-action photography and video with humorous yet emotionally hand-drawn animation is universally appealing across genres and borders alike.
 Whether applying her art to award-winning short films, music videos, collaborative photography projects, or marketing campaigns for such clients as Jamie Oliver, Vogue Magazine, New York Film Academy, and many others.

 ## Why is Eliska one of my favorite illustrators?
 I gotta admire her talent.
 She has incredible imaginations with her illustrations.
 She is a very powerful woman.
 When she was 16 years old, doctors diagnosed her with cancer.
-However, Eliška never admitted that it could go wrong.
+Fortunately, Eliška never admitted that it could go wrong.
 She makes life so nice for her.
 She is a person, who makes you laugh and awakens in you the feeling that it is never the right time to give up anything…
 As she says:
 I am ready to enjoy every day as best I can.
 And nowadays she is a world-famous illustrator.